mkchang/vscode-marko-peek/README.md

 If you'd like for plugin to be activated in other languages, add that extension (i.e. "js") to _activeLanguages_ array.

 ## Known Issues
+- Relies on glob pattterns for finding files, so cannot exclude folders (e.g., if you have `*.marko` files as part of some test fixture in a `/test/` folder, they will get picked up too as if part of that component).

 ## Changelog